How do I become a Mediator?

 - Mediate, co-mediate and observe (ask your trainer where these opportunities exist)

-- Volunteer opportunities exist in the District Court and Community Mediation, but are not always readily available.
+- Look for opportunities to mediate with the District Court and Community Mediation Centers.
+However, please be aware that these opportunities are not always readily available.
 Contact your local program to find out more.

 |Designation as a Mediator, eligible to receive Maryland circuit court case referrals.||Application|